srct/whats-open/README.md

 <!--If git.gmu.edu is not loading correctly the alternative url is: -->
 <!--https://github.com/thallada/whats-open.git-->
 Note, I will have to add you as a collaborator to the github repo for you to be able to push code.
-Please email me, Facebook message, or Humbug message me so I can add you.
+Please email me, Facebook message, or send me a Zulip message me so I can add you.

 ###Running the Site Locally###